Real Testing. Unbiased Reviews.

 Disclosure: These links may provide a discount and in return, give us a commission in order to run the website 🙂

-With its comfort level rated at an impressive 9.5(the highest I have ever rated a hiking boot), the Kaha 3 boasts extreme comfort with an EVA midsole that cradles your foot with comfort in a 360 degree fashion.
+With its comfort level rated at an impressive 9.5(the highest I have ever rated a hiking boot), the Kaha 3 boasts extreme comfort with an EVA midsole that cradles your foot in a 360-degree fashion..

 The Kaha 3 offers exceptional traction and stability on trail, with equipped Vibram megagrip sole, the lugs dig deep into terrain with extreme grip.
 The high ankle support with Nubuck leather gives it undeniable support on trail.